yulisun/SDIR/README.md

 The graphCut algorithm is download from Professor Anton Osokin's webpage at https://github.com/aosokin/graphCutMex_BoykovKolmogorov.

-The Gaussian Mixture Model based superpixel segmentation is downloda from Dr. Ban Zhihua's webpage at https://github.com/ahban/GMMSP-superpixel.
+The Gaussian Mixture Model based superpixel segmentation is download from Dr. Ban Zhihua's webpage at https://github.com/ahban/GMMSP-superpixel.

 If you use these resources, please cite their relevant papers.